aircrack-ng/rtl8188eus/README.md

 * Check code with checkpatch.pl (found in "tools")

-* pcap_activate error on "reaver" - investigate
-* Add/upload the documentation
 * Add more VID/PIDS for all 3 chipsets supported.
 * Remove unused functions
 <br>